Mazuro45/hourcraft/README.md

 # Hourcraft DEV-0.1 [Minecraft Version 1.20]
-Hourcraft is an Minecraft Adventure Map based on Hourglass, most Gamplay are the same but it is not an 1 to 1 recreation, the Storyplot is different and I also implemnted some own Ideas for Gameplay features.
+Hourcraft is an Minecraft Adventure Map based on Hourglass, most Gamplay are the same but it is not an identical recreation, the Storyplot is different and I also implemnted some own Ideas for Gameplay features.
 Please read the Full README carefully.
 >
 ## Cyberwave
 - all rights to Hourglass belongs to Cyberwave, this is just a fanart version made in Minecraft.